Scille/parsec-cloud/docs/rfcs/1030-generic-sso-provider-display.md

 - no `icon` -> a generic placeholder icon (e.g. a lock/key `ion-icon`) shipped with the GUI,
 - no `link` -> the secondary line is simply not rendered,
 - missing/empty id/name/mountPath -> the button is not displayed.
+This should not happen as libparsec will enforce it, but we can display a warning if we even find ourselves in that situation.

 ### 3. `ConnectSso.vue` becomes provider-agnostic